tif2mrc(1) tif2mrc(1)

 65535, can be stored in file mode 6, which is a nonstandard mode.
 If

-the tiff file has a tag indicating that it contains unsigned integers,
+the TIFF file has a tag indicating that it contains unsigned integers,

 then by default the program will preserve these values in a file of